In Unforgettable, Poppy Montgomery stars as Carrie Wells, a former police...

 Extraordinary on the screen: 5 modern paranormal shows

-Let’s be honest, being born with special abilities sounds thrilling.
+Being born with special abilities sounds thrilling.
 Who wouldn’t like to read the minds of others or have visions of the future?
 Thus, I enjoy watching television shows that feature “gifted” protagonists.

 Personally, I’d like to be omnilingual and be able to understand and speak all languages.
-So far, I don’t remember watching a show that featured a character who had that particular power.
+So far, I don’t remember watching a show that featured a character who had that power.
 These five current paranormal shows, with their “gifted” main characters, are among my favorites to watch.

 Heroes (2006-2010)